 - 78. Mr. Munro collected me and took me to his office.
-Doctor Davidson a director of Quarriers came and I told them I was worried about father and wanted to see him.
+Doctor a of Quarriers came and I told them I was worried about father and wanted to see him.
 They said they would speak to someone about him.
-Mr. They said they said th - In 1962, a couple of weeks before my thirteenth-birthday, I went with the Scripture Union to Balloch Park, Loch Lomond, to hear a famous American evangelist.
+Mr. QBA took me back to 43 but didn't say or do anything.
+A couple of days later, he told me father was back in hospital because he had chest problems.
+I asked if I could visit him and wasn't given an answer.
+Then I was told he'd been discharged.
+I wrote a couple of letters to him at home both of them read by QBAYQBB but didn't receive a reply. - In 1962, a couple of weeks before my thirteenth-birthday, I went with the Scripture Union to Balloch Park, Loch Lomond, to hear a famous American evangelist.
 On a Saturday, it was attended by thousands of people.
-Mr. and the minister went with us.
+Mr. And the minister went with us.
 Shortly after we arrived, I slipped away and caught a train from Balloch to Dumbarton.
 I was thrown off once for not having a ticket and just waited on the next one.
 When I got home, no one was in.
 I went round the back to see if the window was open but it wasn't.
 I saw Mrs from upstairs who told me she didn't know where was and that father was back in hospital. - 80.
-I went to grandmother who didn't know he was in hospital.
-Came, called Quarriers and said he was bringing me back.
+I went to grandmother who didn't know he was in hospital. came, called Quarriers and said he was bringing me back.
 We arrived after teatime and when left, Mrs locked me in the Playroom.
-When Mr. Teturned, he yelled at me and went on about all the trouble I had caused and that he had reported me missing to the police.
+When Mr. returned, he yelled at me and went on about all the trouble I had caused and that he had reported me missing to the police.
 He shook me, gave me the strap and sent me to bed without my tea.
 On Sunday, I had a big bruise on my shoulder and could hardly move my arm.
 I didn't go to church. - 81.
-On Monday, Mrs book me to Quarrier's hospital.
-The doctor asked me what happened to my shoulder and I told him about Mr. shaking me.
+On Monday, Mrs QBB took me to Quarrier's hospital.
+The doctor asked me what happened to my shoulder and I told him about Mr. QBA shaking me.
 I was X-rayed and my arm put in a sling.
-After the hospital, Mrs book me to Mr. Munro who gave me the usual lecture about running away.
+After the hospital, Mrs QBB took me to Mr. Munro who gave me the usual lecture about running away.
 When I told him father was again in hospital, he promised to make enquires.
 He didn't ask me why my arm was in a sling.
-A couple of days later, Mr. book me to Mr. Munro had checked and father was in hospital but that was all he knew.
+A couple of days later, Mr. QBA told me Mr. Munro had checked and father was in hospital but that was all he knew.
 I was kept off school for the rest of the week.
-Mr. book me what had been again but regularly gave me the strap for answering back and other things.
+Mr. QBA didn't shake me again but regularly gave me the strap for answering back and other things.